Skip to content

 └── file1.doc

-• If same node is copied, the leaf nodes of the node are merged with the node's parent.
+• Otherwise, the leaf nodes of the node are merged with the node's parent

 >>> root = str_to_tree(